MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: EXPERIMENTS

 Since some GraspNet proposals are of low quality or collide with the target object, we adopt the learned grasp stability evaluator from~\cite{taunyazov2023refining} to filter out infeasible poses before articulation prediction.

-For each retained wrist pose $T_{\text{wrist}}^{(\text{hand})}$, our model predicts an articulation, and the resulting grasp is evaluated in simulation.
+For each retained wrist pose $T_{\text{wrist}}^{(\text{hand})}$, MachaGrasp predicts an articulation, and the resulting grasp is evaluated in simulation.
 Experiments are conducted on a test set of \textbf{28 unseen objects}, with \textbf{50} candidate grasps per object.
-Example grasps generated by our method are visualized in Fig.~\ref{fig:visualization}.
+Example grasps generated by MachaGrasp are visualized in Fig.~\ref{fig:visualization}.

 We compare against three baselines: \begin{itemize}

 \item \textbf{GraspIt!}~\cite{graspit}: Generates grasps by closing hand joints at preset velocities until contact or joint limits are reached, followed by force-closure analysis.
 We evaluate using grasps from the MultiGripperGrasp dataset originally generated by GraspIt! and filtered through its simulation protocol.
 As these grasps underwent physics-based filtering during dataset creation, the reported success rates likely reflect an optimistic estimate of baseline performance.
 We do not evaluate its ShadowHand result due to strong self-collision issues in the dataset (Sec.~\ref{sec:exp-dataset}).